guptashrey143/Intern-jun-aug-2020/README.md

 Ninth Task: To make a program to find the minimum and maximum value in a given range in an array.

-Tenth Task: To make a program to solve the bin packing fraction with the help of using
+Tenth Task: To make a program to solve the bin packing fraction with the help of using linked lists